Features in Ductape

 A feature in Ductape has three essential components:

-- Input: Data or parameters schema required to start the feature's process.
+- Input: The schema describing the data or parameters required to start the feature's process.
+(Type:

-- Event Sequence: A series of actions and events performed in a sequence to process the input and complete the feature's task.
+) - Event Sequence: An ordered array of actions and events that process the input and perform the feature's logic.
+(Type:

 Defining a Feature

-import { AuthTypes, InputTypes, DataTypes, FeatureEventTypes } from "ductape-sdk/types";
+import { InputTypes, IProductFeature, IFeatureInput, IFeatureSequence } from "ductape-sdk/types";

 const details: IProductFeature = {